GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

 * **Crash analysis file format version**: schema version of the current file.
 * **Crashing process ID**: the process ID of the crashing application.
 * **Crashing executable full path**: full path to the crashing application executable.
+* **API**: API (DirectX 12 or Vulkan) that was used by the crashing application.
+* **PDB files used [DX12 only]**: the list of PDB files that were used to generate the crash analysis summary report.
+* **Hardware Crash Analysis**: whether the Hardware Crash Analysis feature was enabled when the crash dump was captured.

 System information
 """"""""""""""""""